 Four people in ski gear stand in the snow looking down from a mountain

-Interstate 90 runs from Seattle in the west across the state to Spokane before continuing east.
+Interstate 90 runs across the state from east to west, connecting Seattle and Spokane.
 From Seattle, the drive to the Snoqualmie Pass area takes about an hour.
 Those coming from Spokane can get there in under four hours.

 Before you leave, check the weather and road conditions for Interstate 90 through Snoqualmie Pass.
 The pass can close during heavy snowfall, and chains are often required.
 Always pack emergency roadside supplies, especially if taking less-traveled back roads.